ethman/slakh-generation/README.md

 1. `classes_lax.json` maps MIDI instrument program numbers to patches along the separations defined in the MIDI spec (as seen in `general_midi_inst_0.txt`), with little thought given to more granular splitting.
-In other words, all brass instruments patches (trumpets, trombones, tubas, brass sections) get mapped to the same output track.
+In other words, all guitar instrument patches (acoustic guitars, clean electric guitars, and distorted electric guitars) get mapped to the same patch.

 2. `classes_strict.json` does a more keen segmentation of different instrument types, splitting up MIDI instrument program numbers into logical groups.
 For instance, acoustic guitars, clean electric